ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 An important caveat to the client-server architecture is that many end-to-end encrypted communication services require the ability to provide *credentials* to their users.
-These credentials convey a binding between an end-user identity and potentially several encryption or signature public keys, but are meant to be verified with no/minimal network requests.
+These credentials convey a binding between an end-user identity and potentially several encryption or signature public keys, and are meant to be verified with no/minimal network requests by the receiving users.

-Strong credentials that can be verified with minimal network access are especially necessary for applications that allow users to communicate anonymously.
+In particular, credentials that can be verified with minimal network access are often required by applications provide anonymous communication.
 These applications provide end-to-end encryption with a protocol like the Messaging Layer Security protocol {{?RFC9420}} (with the encryption of handshake messages required), or Sealed Sender {{sealed-sender}}.
-When a user receives a message, that user would usually be able to check directly with the service provider to authenticate the sender's public key.
-However, given that this would leak to the service provider who the user is communicating with, these protocols instead have senders provide their own credential in an encrypted portion of the message.
+When a user receives a message, these protocols have senders provide their own credential in an encrypted portion of the message.
 Encrypting the sender's credential prevents it from being visible to the service provider, while still assuring the recipient of the sender's identity.
+If users were to authenticate the sender's public key directly with the service provider, they would leak to the service provider who the they are communicating with.

 Key Transparency credentials can be created by serializing one or more Search request-response pairs.
 These Search operations would correspond to the lookups